 Five test positive for COVID-19 in Coimbatore district

-The Health Department said that one person recovered from the disease and the district had 19 active cases on Sunday.
+According to the Health Department, two persons recovered from the disease and the district had 25 active cases on Wednesday.

-The district had a test positivity rate of 0.6 (TPR) % on Saturday when four new cases were reported.
+The district had a test positivity rate of 0.6 % on Tuesday when three new cases were reported.

-One person tested positive for COVID-19 in Tiruppur district on Sunday.
-There were two active cases of the disease in the district.
+Tiruppur district did not report new cases of COVID-19 on Wednesday.
+The district had two active cases of the disease.

-The TPR of the district stood at 0.6 % on Saturday when one person tested positive.

 - Comments will be moderated by The Hindu editorial team.